How to select Chester Step Test height

 The 20cm step is often used by individuals UNDER the age of 40.
 They may take little to no regular exercise and may be overweight.
 People who use this step height may not achieve level three on the test with a higher step.
 This would result in them not getting an estimated Vo2 max score.

-The lowest of all step heights suited to people under the age of 40 who take little to no exercise.
-This step height is also suitable for those who are again overweight.
+The lowest of all step heights suited to people over the age of 40 who take little to no exercise.
+This step height is also suitable for those who are again, overweight.

 - 6inch (15cm)